ArturColen/upload.ai/README.md

 * Finally, run the `pnpm run dev` command to start the API

 If you've followed all these steps and see the message `Server is running on port 3333` in the terminal, the API is already working correctly, just open the site hosted via [this link](https://upload-ai-arturbomtempo.vercel.app/) and test the program.

+**Observation:** if you encounter an error while uploading the video, your API key may not be valid.
+Please verify that you have the correct access to the OpenAI API.